techservicesillinois/SecOps-Powershell-CISDSC/docs/static_corrections.md

 4) Incorrect audit level: Occasionally there will be a mismatch between the benchmark and GPO with the level of auditing.
 Ex: documentation calls for success auditing but the GPO enables success/failure.
 For the time being it would require manual intervention to edit the resource and the documentation should win in this case.
 A better solution needs to be identified.
 An [issue](https://github.com/techservicesillinois/SecOps-Powershell-CISDSC/issues/43) is open for this enhancement.

 5) Incorrect benchmark: Occasionally settings from other benchmarks make their way into the GPOs and just need to be ignored.
-Ex: 'Computer Account Management' audit options appears in the Windows 10 1909 GPOs when this is a domain controller only setting.
+Ex: 'Computer Account Management' audit options appear in the Windows 10 1909 GPOs when this is a domain controller only setting.

 # How do I add a static correction?
 'ConvertTo-DSC' has a parameter for a -StaticCorrectionsPath and there is a [static_corrections.csv](../static_corrections.csv) maintained in this repository that can be provided to it.
 The file is a simple two column CSV that takes a 'key' and a recommendation number to correct it to.
 The key will vary based on what type of setting is being corrected.
 There is also a reason column that is just meant to be a human reference for what was the cause behind the correction.
 This is useful to identify patterns for potential code updates or providing feedback to CIS.